 If you are buying property then you need to know about title deeds in Thailand.
-The title deeds system in Thailand is not like anything in the West and many times this creates problems when foreigners buy property in the name of their Thai wife and don’t get what they thought they would be getting.
-If you are buying property in the name of your wife and want to register a usufruct or superficies over the title deed to protect yourself then you need to ensure you have a full title deed and not a limited one.
+The title deeds system in Thailand is not like anything in the West.
+Many times this creates problems when foreigners buy property in the name of their Thai wife and don’t get what they thought they would be getting.
+If you are buying property in the name of your wife.
+You might want to register a usufruct or superficies over the title deed to protect yourself.
+Then you need to ensure you have a full title deed and not a limited one.

 The Thai Land Department last issued a Sor Kor Nung in 1972 and these title deeds are no longer really used in Thailand.
-You also cannot upgrade this title deed to a full title deed so stay clear of this title deed in Thailand.
+You also cannot upgrade this title deed to a full title deed.
+So stay clear of this title deed in Thailand.
 This deed you will mainly find in rural Thailand as it is mainly used for occupying farmland.
 You cannot register a usufruct or anything against its title deed as it is for occupation only.

 This is another title deed to stay clear of as the title only allows for temporary occupancy of the land.
 This land cannot be sold or transferred except by inheritance.
 This land can be upgraded to Nor.Sor.
 3, Nor.Sor.
 3 Gor or Nor.
 Sor.
 4 Jor (Chanote) BUT the limitations of sale or transfer is still prohibited even after being upgraded.

 This is an upgraded title deed from the Nor Sor Saam Gor.
-The parcel point however have not been set by an air survey but issued by an officer from the Land Department.
+The parcel point however has not been set by an air survey but issued by an officer from the Land Department.
 This again not a title deed recommend to a foreigner to buy unless you take advice from our property lawyer as this land can be upgraded to a full Chanote but it does take up to a year and does cost money to upgrade title deeds.

 This is the only title deed a foreigner should buy in Thailand as it is full ownership of the property without any restrictions.
-There is the possibility of an encumbered title deed such as with a Chanote in Thailand which is why it is always recommended to have a due diligence done on any property bought in Thailand.
-Never buy any property in Thailand without having a full due diligence done.
+There is the possibility of an encumbered title deed such as with a Chanote in Thailand which is why it is always recommended to have due diligence done on any property bought in Thailand.
+Never buy any property in Thailand without having full due diligence done.
 The Chanote however recently has had its own issues:

-- If you hold a Chanote and a squatter has lived on the land for more than 10 years and you have made no any effort to remove them the squatter can apply to the Land Department to have rights over the land.
+If you hold a Chanote and a squatter has lived on the land for more than 10 years and you have made no any effort to remove them the squatter can apply to the Land Department to have rights over the land.

-Property in Thailand is very complex and the land measurements are all in Wah, Rai and Ngan.
-If you do not understand these terms or the title deed structure then you need to call us tollfree or you can simply walk into our offices in Thailand for more assistance.
+Property in Thailand is very complex and the land measurements are all in Wah, Rai, and Ngan.
+If you do not understand these terms or the title deed structure then you need to call us toll-free or you can simply walk into our offices in Thailand for more assistance.

 The Chanote is a title deed in Thailand which is a certificate of true ownership.
 It is the only true ownership title deed.
 The Chanote title deed has been accurately surveyed by the Land Department and GPS plotted in relation to a national survey grid.
 These title deeds is what foreigners should hold.